solaranamnesis/ottohahn/full-text-english.md

 This alone should lead one to the assumption that the immediate precursors to the Silurian, gneiss, and granite have an organic origin.

-With the evidence for the organic composition of the chondrites the main argument, which has so far stood in the way of considering the granite as a water structure: both rocks contain mainly feldspar.
+With the evidence for the organic composition of the chondrites, no argument stands in the way for considering the granite as a water structure: both rocks contain mainly feldspar.
 As concerns the granite, I have found forms in it which are similar to those of the chondrites.